Gold prices are expected to trade higher today: Angel Broking

-According to Angel Broking, On Monday, spot gold prices higher by 0.25 percent to close at $1470.8 per ounce.
-Uncertainties revolving around the prolonged trade spat weighed on the market sentiments and boosted the demand for the safe haven asset.
+According to Angel Broking, On Wednesday, spot gold prices ended lower by 0.08 percent to close at $1471.2 per ounce.

 Angel Broking's report on Gold